Yankees vs. Red Sox Predictions & Picks - September 14

 Yankees vs. Red Sox Predictions & Picks: Odds, Moneyline, Spread - September 14

-Thursday's contest between the Boston Red Sox (73-72) and the New York Yankees (73-72) at Fenway Park has a good chance to be a competitive matchup, as our computer prediction projects a final score of 6-4, with the Red Sox securing the victory.
-First pitch is at 1:35 PM ET on September 14.
+Thursday's contest that pits the Boston Red Sox (74-72) against the New York Yankees (73-73) at Fenway Park has a projected final score of 5-4 (based on our computer prediction) in favor of the Red Sox, who is a small favorite in this matchup.
+First pitch is at 7:15 PM on September 14.

+The Yankees will look to Clarke Schmidt (9-8) versus the Red Sox and Nick Robertson (0-1).

 Yankees vs. Red Sox Game Info & Odds